apache/pekko/CONTRIBUTING.md

 [this StackOverflow answer](https://stackoverflow.com/a/31569861/354132),
 though note that this syntax may not correctly render as Javadoc.

 The Scaladoc tool needs the `dot` command from the [Graphviz](https://graphviz.org/#download) software package to be installed to avoid errors.
-You can disable the diagram generation by adding the flag `-Dakka.scaladoc.diagrams=false`.
+You can disable the diagram generation by adding the flag `-Dpekko.scaladoc.diagrams=false`.
 After installing Graphviz, make sure you add the toolset to the `PATH` (definitely on Windows).

 #### JavaDoc